Azure/ResourceModules/docs/wiki/The library - Module design.md

 While exceptions might be needed, the following guidance should be followed as much as possible:

 - When deploying more than one resource of the same referenced module is needed, we leverage loops using integer index and items in an array as per [Bicep loop syntax](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/loops#loop-syntax).
-In this case we also use `-${index}` as a suffix of the deployment name to avoid race condition:
+In this case, we also use `-${index}` as a suffix of the deployment name to avoid race condition:

   ```
   module symbolic_name 'path/to/referenced/module/deploy.bicep' = [for (<item>, <index>) in <collection>: {